syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/excel-export/exporting-tree-grid-in-server.md

-N> Refer to the GitHub sample for quick implementation and testing from [here](https://github.com/SyncfusionExamples/Grid-Server-side-export-ASP.Net-Core).
+Refer to the GitHub sample for quick implementation and testing from [here](https://github.com/SyncfusionExamples/Grid-Server-side-export-ASP.Net-Core).

 ## CSV Export in server side

-You can export the TreeGrid to CSV format by using the [`serverCsvExport`](https://ej2.syncfusion.com/documentation/api/grid/#servercsvexport) method which will pass the TreeGrid properties to server.
+You can export the tree grid to CSV format by using the [`serverCsvExport`](https://ej2.syncfusion.com/documentation/api/treegrid/#servercsvexport) method which will pass the tree grid properties to server.

 In the below demo, we have invoked the above method inside the [`toolbarClick`](https://ej2.syncfusion.com/documentation/api/treegrid#toolbarclick) event.
-In server side, we have deserialized the TreeGrid properties and passed to the `CsvExport` method which will export the properties to CSV format.
+In server side, we have deserialized the tree grid properties and passed to the `CsvExport` method which will export the properties to CSV format.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/excel-export/server-csv-export/tagHelper %}
+{% include code-snippet/tree-grid/excel-export/server-csv-export/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Server-exportCore.cs" %}
-{% include code-snippet/grid/excel-export/server-csv-export/server-exportCore.cs %}
+{% include code-snippet/tree-grid/excel-export/server-csv-export/server-exportCore.cs %}
 {% endhighlight %}
 {% endtabs %}